breadweb/extralife-helper/README.md

 var startDate = "11-04-2017";              // Set to your local Extra Life start date var startTime = "10:00:00";                // Set to your local Extra Life start time var helperTheme = "blue1";                 // Color theme: white1, gray1, blue1, or blue2
-var helperBorder = "none";                 // Border type: rounded, square, or none var helperWidth = 264;                     // Width of the Helper, in pixels var helperHeight = 110;                    // Height of the Helper, in pixels var donationSounds = "cash.mp3,kids.mp3";  // Set this to your custom set of sounds, separated
+var helperBorder = "rounded";              // Border type: rounded, square, or none var helperWidth = 264;                     // Width of the Helper, in pixels var helperHeight = 110;                    // Height of the Helper, in pixels var showDonationAlerts = "true";           // Set to "false" to suppress donation alerts var showGoal = "true";                     // Set to "false" to only show amount raised on the
+//                                         // main screen and not also your goal var donationSounds = "cash.mp3,kids.mp3";  // Set this to your custom set of sounds, separated
 //                                         // by commas.
-Or set to blank to have no sounds play
+Or set to "" to have no sounds play
 // ============================================================================================

 // If you would like additional things to happen when a new donation is